sdhalpern86/policies/source/sections/key_definitions.md

 	5. Paper, film, or other hard copy media have been shredded or destroyed such that the PHI cannot be read or otherwise cannot be reconstructed.
 Redaction is specifically excluded as a means of data destruction.
 	6. Electronic media have been cleared, purged, or destroyed consistent with NIST Special Publications 800-88, Guidelines for Media Sanitization, such that the PHI cannot be retrieved.

-* *Vendors*: Persons from other organizations marketing or selling products or services, or providing services to Catalyze.
+* *Vendors*: Persons from other organizations marketing or selling products or services, or providing services to 1healthy.world.

 * *Vulnerability*: A weakness or flaw in an information system that can be accidentally triggered or intentionally exploited by a threat and lead to a compromise in the integrity of that system, i.e., resulting in a security breach or violation of policy.